pLabarta/dcrwebcomic/03 - DEX/Scripts/dcr_comic_3_script_en.md

 ## 08

-**Narrator:** A DEX does not have a singler server.
+**Narrator:** A DEX does not have a single server.
 It is distributed across the globe, run by users like you.
 These are exchanges made by the users for the users.

 **Setting:** "The Earth as seen from the space.
 There are lots of little DEX nodes.
 There is one in the moon.
 There are astronauts and rockets.
 One is a lovely shiba.
 The other one is a ticket."